iturovsky/iturovsky.github.io/_posts/Installing MS Exchange Server 2016 with Ansible.md

 Ansible is shipped with modules for confiruing different core parts of Windows (files, registry, etc.), some Windows features like IIS but there is no say modules for managing MS Exchange or MS SQL (though there is one module for creation SQL databases).

-This post does not pretend to be best practice on how you would configure MS Exchange or other app, moreover for the sake of simplicity I will not sometimes follow best practices (like creating roles instead of keeping all the tasks in playbook), however it will demonstrate some techniques that can be used in the real life.
+This post does not pretend to be best practice on how you would configure MS Exchange or other app, moreover for the sake of simplicity I will not sometimes follow best practices insome cases (like creating roles instead of keeping all the tasks in monolith playbook), however it will demonstrate some techniques that can be used in the real life.

 Thats being said, let's get started.
 ## Environment and Ansible Inventory